There are several ways for students and faculty to get involved in Auburn’s Writing Initiative. Here we include:

-Communications & Marketing Graduate Assistant (now accepting applications): Position Description and Application Directions
+Communications & Marketing Graduate Assistant (no longer accepting applications): Position Description and Application Directions

 ePortfolio Project Student Intern (now accepting applications): Position Description and Application Directions

 The Office of University Writing and the ePortfolio Project offer Summer Graduate Fellowships for various short-term projects like web content development, interviews, curriculum development, editing, and research support.
 APPLICATIONS ARE DUE on March 15 for summer fellowships that begin on the first day of Summer I classes.